 To watch the interview, click here or the image above.

-WASHINGTON, D.C. – U.S. Senator Shelley Moore Capito (R-W.Va.), Ranking Member of the Senate Environment and Public Works (EPW) Committee, today joined “Squawk Box” on CNBC to discuss her priorities for rebuilding America’s infrastructure, ongoing negotiations between Democrats and Republicans, and ways both sides can compromise.
+WASHINGTON, D.C. – U.S. Senator Shelley Moore Capito (R-W.Va.), Ranking Member of the Senate Environment and Public Works (EPW) Committee, joined “PBS News Hour” last night to discuss the latest on infrastructure negotiations on Capitol Hill.

 On February 11, Senator Capito met with President Joe Biden, Vice President Kamala Harris, and other Senate infrastructure leaders at the White House to discuss the nation’s transportation and infrastructure needs.
 U.S. Department of Transportation Secretary Pete Buttigieg joined the meeting by phone.

 Senator Capito’s full statement following that meeting can be found here.

 # # #